usnistgov/hedgehog-Tutorials/tutorials/tutorial4.md

 ## Recycling mechanism

 All the *memory managers* come with a recycling mechanism.
 When MemoryData::returnToMemoryManager() is invoked, the recycling mechanism is used which consists of calling the following virtual methods, in the following order:
-1. MemoryData::used(): Method used to update the "state" of the MemoryData (for example in the case the MemoryData is returned to the AbstractMemoryManager multiple times before being recycled and sent back to the Pool.
+1. MemoryData::used(): Method used to update the "state" of the MemoryData (for example in the case the MemoryData is returned to the MemoryManager multiple times before being recycled and sent back to the Pool.
 2. MemoryData::canBeRecycled(): Boolean method to determine if the MemoryData can be recycled, and sent back to the Pool.
 3. MemoryData::recycle(): Recycle the MemoryData.
-The data given by the AbstractMemoryManager is default constructed the first time.
+The data given by the MemoryManager is default constructed the first time.
 If specialized class attributes are allocated, they should be deallocated in this method, to avoid memory leaks, to return the ManagedMemory to the same state as default construction.

 The same behavior, is used by the *StaticMemoryManager*, only, no other allocation *should* be made by the user, so MemoryData::recycle() can be used to clean the data if needed to be reused later on.
 The *managed memory* will be deallocated during the pool destruction.